 Episode 32: Drew Peterson

 When Drew Peterson’s fourth wife, Stacy Peterson, went missing, his third wife’s (Kathleen Savio) death was changed from accident to homicide.
 With tons of suspicion swirling around him, but little provable evidence, Drew Peterson taunted police through interviews and an overall cocky demeanor.
 In the end, Illinois law makers drafted a law specifically to charge and convict Peterson.
 ClickHereto listen.

 February 1 & 15, 2017

 We will talk with criminal defense attorney and award-winning true crime author Kerrie Droban.
-We will discuss her book, Vagos, Mongols, & Outlaws: My Infiltration of America's Deadliest Biker Gangs.
-She wrote it with Charles Falco, who infiltrated three of America's deadliest biker gangs.
+We will discuss her book, "Vagos, Mongols, & Outlaws."
+She co-wrote it with Charles Falco, who infiltrated three of America's deadliest biker gangs.
 To listen, click Here for part 1 & Here for part 2.